top of page

 (or Phone)

-I offer virtual counselling to residents of British Columbia, Canada.
-Whether you’re in the heart of Vancouver, on the island, or in a more rural area, you can access therapy from the comfort and privacy of your home—or wherever you feel most at ease.
+I offer online counselling to residents of British Columbia, Canada, providing accessible therapy no matter where you are located.
+Whether you're in the heart of Vancouver, on Vancouver Island, or in a more rural or remote area of BC, you can access virtual therapy from the comfort and privacy of your home—or any space where you feel most at ease.
+This flexible approach ensures that therapy is accessible to you, regardless of your location.

 Technology also means no need for long drives, finding parking, or waiting in office lobbies—helping you feel more relaxed, present, and ready to focus on yourself.

-Note: All virtual sessions are conducted via a HIPAA-compliant, secure platform to ensure your privacy and confidentiality.
+Note: All online sessions are conducted via a HIPAA-compliant, secure platform to ensure your privacy and confidentiality.

 Rates